coderdojo-japan/coderdojo.jp/db/docs/english.md

 ## [<i class="fa-brands fa-youtube"></i>](#meetups) Casual Meetup with Guests {#meetups}

-We sometimes host guests from overseas in our co-working and shared-office space in Tokyo, [CASE Shinjuku](https://case-shinjuku.com/english).
-Here are the past meetups that you can look back on [YouTube](https://www.youtube.com/coderdojojapan).
+We occasionally host guests from overseas at our co-working and shared-office space, [CASE Shinjuku](https://case-shinjuku.com/english), in Tokyo.
+You can look back on our past meetups on [YouTube](https://www.youtube.com/coderdojojapan).

 <div class="home-point-video">
   <iframe class='lazyload' frameborder="0"